migattenochauvui/CTF-Writeups/HTB-UNIVERSITY-2024/Clouded.md

         FILE_USERS.write(lname+ ":"+passwd)                   # joe
 FILE_USERS.close()
 ```
+We use hydra to bruteforce: `hydra -C creds.txt ssh://clouded.htb`

 ![hydra](/HTB-UNIVERSITY-2024/images/hydra.png)

 We can now ssh login onto the machine and find the first flag !